Hong Kong Telecoms Market Report

-Hong Kong telecom sector has capitalised on having a liberalised regulatory environment, high-density housing spread across a small geographical area, and a strategic location at the southern tip of China.
-The territory lies near the top of world rankings for several parameters, including fibre broadband penetration, 5G use, and mobile penetration.
-Fixed-line teledensity is above 50%, declined 4% in 2022 as consumers continued to transition to mobile and IP platforms.
+Hong Kong telecom’s sector has capitalised on having a liberalised regulatory environment, high-density housing spread across a small geographical area, and a strategic location at the southern tip of China.
+The territory ranks highly in several telecom parameters, including fibre broadband penetration, 5G use, and mobile penetration.
+Fixed-line teledensity remains relatively high but is decreasing steadily as consumers continue to transition to mobile and IP platforms.

 Concerns over national security prompted the US Departments of Justice, Homeland Security, and Defense to prevent the branch line of the newly completed Pacific Light Cable Network (PLCN) linking Los Angeles with Taiwan from being lit.
 And ongoing issues with the deployment of Huawei technology inside the core infrastructure of telecom networks (something that has been done extensively in Hong Kong, including in its 5G networks) means that the territory – along with its telecom sector – may become increasingly isolated from the rest of the world.
 Consequently, Hong Kong is likely to drop from its position as a regional leader in the telecom market.